Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations

-If $\mathcal{O}$ is a $\Cat$-valued cyclic operad and if the underlying operad $\overline{\mathcal{O}}$ is presented by generating objects, generating morphisms subject to relations, see e.g.\ \cite{FresseI} and specifically for the category-valued case \cite[Section~4.1]{littlebundles}, we can give the following more explicit version of the Lifting Theorem that we will need in the next section:
+If $\mathcal{O}$ is a $\Cat$-valued cyclic operad and if the underlying operad $\overline{\mathcal{O}}$ is presented by generating objects and generating morphisms subject to relations in the above-explained sense, we can give the following more explicit version of the Lifting Theorem that we will need in the next section: